 Welcome to the 2016 edition of the Stanford Local Programming Contest!

 We will host our competition jointly with the inter-scholactic ICPC North American Online Qualifier again this year, so you will have to opportunity to see how you fare against the best students from other schools.
-The SLPC will be a five hour contest, and, for the first time in our contest's history, you can compete as an individual or as part of a team.
+The SLPC will be a five hour contest, and, just as last year's contest, you can compete as an individual or as part of a team.
 Please indicate your preference when registering.
 Starting from 2016, everyone who represented Stanford in any previous regional contest will be asked to compete individually.

-As tradition has it, the results of the Stanford Local Programming Contest will be used to select teams of students to represent Stanford at the 2013 ACM Pacific NW Region Programming Contest.
-If we qualify, one of our teams will be heading to the 2014 ACM International Collegiate Programming Contest World Finals in Yekaterinburg, Russia!
+As tradition has it, the results of the Stanford Local Programming Contest will be used to select teams of students to represent Stanford at the 2014 ACM Pacific NW Region Programming Contest.
+If we qualify, one of our teams will be heading to the 2015 ACM International Collegiate Programming Contest World Finals in Morocco!

 All students are welcome to come out an participate in the Stanford Local Programming Contest, whether you are officially eligible to compete in the ACM-ICPC or not.
 We hope to see you there!